 - Do not disturb a wasp nest – stay clear of wasp nests, as the insects are highly defensive and will attack in large numbers to defend their nest and young.

 - Remain calm if you encounter a wasp – try to not scream or wave your arms around as this causes wasps to become more agitated.
 Protect your face and head as these are common wasp sting target areas.
 Attempting to swat a wasp because the insects can release a distress pheromone alerting other wasps nearby.
 Our operatives are trained to safely deal with your pest problem to prevent wasp sting ‘causalities’.

-If you have a concern that you have an active wasp nest on your property causing disruption book our wasp nest treatment service.
+If you have an active wasp nest on your property causing disruption book our wasp nest removal service.